kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-2/index.md

 ## Split the logic

-Just because it's good to separate stuff into smaller functions, we can start with extracting the views out of the Main.
+Just because it's good to separate stuff into smaller functions, we can start with extracting the views out of the Main function.

 ```tsx
 function FetchPosts({ getPosts }: { getPosts: () => void }) {